followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxGallery/3 Methods/goToItem(itemIndex_animation).md

 ===================================================================

 <!--shortDescription-->
-Shows the specified gallery item.
+Shows a specific image.
 <!--/shortDescription-->

 <!--paramName1-->itemIndex<!--/paramName1-->
 <!--paramType1-->Number<!--/paramType1-->
 <!--paramDescription1-->
-An index of the required gallery item.
+The index of the image in the [dataSource](/Documentation/ApiReference/UI_Widgets/dxGallery/Configuration/#dataSource).
 <!--/paramDescription1-->

 <!--paramName2-->animation<!--/paramName2-->
 <!--paramType2-->Boolean<!--/paramType2-->
 <!--paramDescription2-->
-A Boolean value indicating whether or not to use animation when switching to the required item.
+Specifies whether switching to the image should be animated.
 <!--/paramDescription2-->

 <!--returnType-->Promise<void><!--/returnType-->
 <!--returnDescription-->
-A Promise that is resolved after the gallery item has changed.
+A Promise that is resolved after the image is shown.
 It is a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [jQuery.Promise](http://api.jquery.com/Types/#Promise) when you use jQuery.
 <!--/returnDescription-->

 <!--fullDescription-->